 Payne, chief scientific officer at Chondrial, said the company is in the early stages of laying the groundwork for Phase 1 and 2 clinical trials of its potential treatment, known as CTI-1601.
 The U.S. Food and Drug Administration designated the potential therapy an orphan drug in August.

 The idea behind protein replacement therapy is “simply replacing the protein that’s missing in mitochondria,” the cell component that produces energy, Payne said.
 In the case of FA, that missing protein is frataxin.
-Without it, cells fail to generate the energy important organs need to function properly.
+Without it, cells fail to generate the energy that important organs need to function properly.